PalisadoesFoundation/talawa-admin/docs/docs/docs/getting-started/installation.md

 #### Development Setup

+**Note:** If you are a developer looking to contribute to this project, follow the guidelines below.

+If you want to install and use Talawa Admin for your organization, please refer to the Production Setup section instead.

 If you prefer to use Docker, you can install the app using the following command:

+**Important:** Before running any Docker commands, ensure that the Docker daemon is running.
+- On Windows/macOS: Open Docker Desktop and verify it is running.
+- On Linux: Ensure the Docker service is active.

 1. Create a `.env` file as described in the Configuration section